angr/angr-doc/docs/faq.md

 You may want to use `INFO` or whatever else instead.
 By default, angr will enable logging at the `WARNING` level.

-Each angr module has its own logger string, usually all the python modules above it in the hierarchy, plus itself, joined with dots.
+Each angr module has its own logger string, usually all the Python modules above it in the hierarchy, plus itself, joined with dots.
 For example, `angr.analyses.cfg`.
-Because of the way the python logging module works, you can set the verbosity for all submodules in a module by setting a verbosity level for the parent module.
+Because of the way the Python logging module works, you can set the verbosity for all submodules in a module by setting a verbosity level for the parent module.
 For example, `logging.getLogger('angr.analyses').setLevel('INFO')` will make the CFG, as well as all other analyses, log at the INFO level.

 ## Why is angr so slow?